rgibert/rgibert.github.io/_docs/resume.md

  - Standardised Apache Tomcat setup of our applications to allow for easy updates and consistent configuration.
  - Spun up proof of concept setups to evaluate new products, ensuring they integrate effectively with existing systems and meet business requirements.
  - Implemented and managed client facing single sign-on (SSO) integrations leveraging SAML 2.0.
- - Develop and manage internal monitoring and system management tools.
+ - Developed and managed internal monitoring and system management tools.
- - Provide 24/7 support for middleware systems including WebSphere MQ, Apache httpd, Apache Tomcat, Apache Geronimo, WebSphere AS and IBM Sterling Connect:Direct.
+ - Provided 24/7 support for middleware systems including WebSphere MQ, Apache httpd, Apache Tomcat, Apache Geronimo, WebSphere AS and IBM Sterling Connect:Direct.

 ### Implementation Analyst III, Delivery and Support Services
 [Symcor](https://www.symcor.com/)